Privacy Policy

 7.7 Accountability

-Suchen Technology GmbH is responsible for ensuring that data protection regulations are complied with and can provide evidence of this if necessary (Art.
-5 (2) GDPR).
-This includes, among other things, the documentation of processing activities, risk analyses, technical and organisational measures, and data processing agreements.
+Suchen Technology GmbH is responsible for ensuring compliance with data protection regulations and can demonstrate this where necessary (Art.
+5(2) GDPR ).
+This includes, amongst other things, the documentation of processing activities, risk analyses, technical and organisational measures, as well as data processing agreements.

 7.8 No unauthorised data linking

-7.10 Responsibility of users
+7.10 User Responsibility

 § 8 Use of cookies and similar technologies